Epilepsy and the Complete Blood Count

 How Are the Tests Performed?

 The blood is drawn by a nurse or technician.
-He or she places a tourniquet on your arm to restrict the blood flow through the vein (which makes the vein bigger), cleans your arm with an antiseptic, and then inserts a needle into the vein.
+They will place a tourniquet on your arm to restrict the blood flow through the vein (which makes the vein bigger), clean your arm with an antiseptic, and then insert a needle into the vein.
 The blood is collected in one or two vials and the tourniquet is released.
 After the needle is removed, the nurse or technician will put a bandage on your arm.

 Why Are the Tests Performed?

 In the case of epilepsy, blood tests such as a CBC and chemistry panel help your doctor assess your overall health and identify conditions such as infections, iron deficiency anemia, or diabetes that may be triggering the seizures.
 Blood tests may also help identify conditions such as kidney or liver damage that may affect your treatment and to monitor for the possible occurrence of medication-induced side effects.